 - Record: The Record would probably be the top model of the road bike groups for any other manufacturer.
 Made entirely of carbon and high-quality aluminum, the Record is an ultra-lightweight, precise circuit that also looks ingenious.
 Also available with EPS.

-- Super Record: Campognolo describes the Super Record as the maximum of evolutionary and technological art in a mechanical drive.
+- Super Record: Campagnolo describes the Super Record as the maximum of evolutionary and technological art in a mechanical drive.
 The Super Record further improves the record with titanium elements and ceramic bearings, improving efficiency and reducing weight.
 Also available with EPS.
 The Super Record is only recommended for professional riders or cyclists without budget restrictions.

 SRAM road bike groups

-SRAM has four groups for road bikes on the programme and generally offers the tightest groups in their respective price range.
+SRAM has four groups for road bikes on the program and generally offers the tightest groups in their respective price range.
 Another characteristic feature of the SRAM groups is the YAW technology, in which the rear derailleur rotates analog to the transmission ratio and ensures an even angle between chain and drive.
-Advantages: Better chain guidance, more precise and fast shifting.
+Advantages: Better chain guidance, more precise, and fast shifting.
 The shifting process itself takes place via Double Tap, a shift lever for shifting up and down.

 - Apex: The entry-level group of SRAM has a 10-speed cassette and two front chainrings.
-The latter is in most cases a traditional compact setup with a large chainring with 50 teeth and a small one with 34 teeth.
+The latter is in most cases a traditional compact set up with a large chainring with 50 teeth and a small one with 34 teeth.
 This translation is ideal for recreational and hobby riders.

 - Force: Force shares almost all features and technologies with the Rival, but relies on carbon instead of aluminum for most parts.
 The Force is perfect for advanced riders who want to venture into the racing world and need a little more speed.
 Like the Rival, the Force is also available with disc brakes and 1x drive.

 - Red: The top model of SRAM is the SRAM Red, which is also represented on the international professional stage.
-It is currently the lightest road bike group on the market and consists mainly of the finest carbon fibres.
+It is currently the lightest road bike group on the market and consists mainly of the finest carbon fibers.
 Ceramic bearings also contribute to the low weight.
 The Red is also available as the RED eTap electronic circuit, whose wireless switching technology is reminiscent of switching in Formula 1 cars.

 The choice of wheels

-A wheel consists of a hub around which the wheel rotates, the spokes connecting the hub to the rims, spoke nipples connecting the spokes to the rim and the rims.
-Good wheels are characterized by durability, resistant hubs, high rigidity and lightweight.
+A wheel consists of a hub around which the wheel rotates, the spokes connecting the hub to the rims, spoke nipples connecting the spokes to the rim, and the rims.
+Good wheels are characterized by durability, resistant hubs, high rigidity, and lightweight.

 The width and height of the rims are decisive for the driving experience.
 The current trend is towards wider rims, as they offer better aerodynamics and more tire volume, which increases driving comfort.
-This coincides with the development towards larger tires that reduce rolling resistance and offer greater comfort with less air pressure.
+This coincides with the development of larger tires that reduce rolling resistance and offer greater comfort with less air pressure.
 The height of the rims is decisive for the wind resistance and thus for the bike handling.
 The higher the rim, the more aerodynamic the bike becomes, but at the same time the handling becomes more demanding when side winds occur.

 Beginners’ wheels are made of aluminum, while top models are made entirely of carbon and are superior in weight, rigidity, and speed.
-The number, shape, and material of the spokes vary depending on the wheel and has a strong influence on performance.
+The number, shape, and material of the spokes vary depending on the wheel and have a strong influence on performance.
 Many spokes provide more stability and robustness, but of course, they weigh more.
 Flattened spokes have an aerodynamic advantage over round spokes.
-Materials are either steel, aluminum, carbon or titanium.
+Materials are either steel, aluminum, carbon, or titanium.

 There are also three types of tires, each of which requires specific wheels.